-Admittedly, our study is not the first to investigate the intricate relationship between firms, the public, and the government, but our findings suggest a new combined approach to studying CPA and CSR.
-Firms' attempts to co-opt grassroots activists and community stakeholders have been examined in many CPA studies (Hillman and Hitt, 1999; Maxwell, Lyon, and Hackett, 2000; Baron, 2014).
-Corporate charitable giving has also been identified as a means of political influence and corporate philanthropic foundations often invest in charities that are of interest to politicians (e.g., Bertrand et al., 2020).
-Our theoretical perspective was developed for the context of transition, and it extends previous studies that have primarily explored corporate giving in mature democracies.
+Our study is not the first to investigate the intricate relationship among firms, the public, and the government, but our findings suggest a new combined approach to studying corporate political activity and CSR.
+Firms' attempts to co-opt grassroots activists and community stakeholders have been examined in many studies of corporate political activity (Hillman and Hitt, 1999; Yue, 2015; Wen, Walker, and Yue, 2024).
+Corporate charitable giving has also been identified as a means of political influence, and corporate philanthropic foundations often invest in charities that are of interest to politicians (e.g., Bertrand et al., 2020).
+Our theoretical perspective was developed for the context of transition, and it extends in three ways from the previous studies that have primarily explored corporate giving in mature democracies.
 First, while the public is typically treated as an intermediary between firms and politicians, we argue that the public can provide direct protection and benefits to firms, in addition to influencing politicians in a transitional context (Darendeli and Hill, 2016).
 Thus, pleasing the public is not only an indirect pathway for influencing politicians but can be an end in itself for firms in transitional contexts.
-Second, studies conducted in mature democracies have not typically considered the risks of near-term regime change.
+Second, studies conducted in mature democracies have not typically considered the risks of nearterm regime change.
 We argue that in a transitional context, the incumbent government's imminent loss of power motivates firms to build public support.
-Finally, most studies have assumed that firms co-opt grassroots actors to either achieve or maintain favourable regulations, while in a transitional context, they may seek grassroots support as a hedge against the change to a less favourable regime.
-Thus, our study adds to the literature by suggesting that hedging the democratic transitional risk is a new mechanism between CSR and CPA in this context.
+Finally, most studies have assumed that firms co-opt grassroots actors to either achieve or maintain favorable regulations, while in a transitional context they may seek grassroots support as a hedge against the change to a less favorable regime.
+Thus, we add to the literature by suggesting that hedging the democratic transitional risk is a new mechanism between CSR and corporate political activity.

-Third, our paper contributes to the social movement literature by extending the signaling function of social movements from public to private politics.
-While public politics researchers have long noted the information function of anti-regime mass protests, they have viewed politicians (e.g., Lohmann, 1993) or other participants merely as the receivers of such information, who calculate the benefits and costs of joining collective action (e.g., Granovetter, 1978; Lohmann, 1994).
-Private politics researchers have also noted that firms are attentive to information conveyed by social movements, but they have focused on how anti-corporate movements signal the potential profitability of a market (e.g., Ingram, Yue, and Rao, 2010) or how the concessions made by firms signal the general acceptability of a practice

-(Briscoe and Safford, 2008).
+Third, our article contributes to the social movement literature by extending the signaling function of social movements from public to private politics.
+While public politics researchers have long noted the information function of antiregime mass protests, they have focused on politicians or other participants (e.g., Lohmann, 1993) as the receivers of such information.
+Private politics researchers have also noted that firms are attentive to information conveyed by social movements, but they have focused on how anti-corporate movements signal the potential profitability of a market (e.g., Ingram, Yue, and Rao, 2010; Rao, Yue, and Ingram, 2011; Yue, Rao, and Ingram, 2013) or how the concessions made by firms signal the general acceptability of a practice (Briscoe and Safford, 2008).
 The few studies that link public and private politics (e.g., Olzak and Soule, 2009; Hiatt, Grandy, and Lee, 2015) have treated corporations as the ultimate target of activists and the government as a relatively neutral intermediary.
-However, such a pluralistic view may not hold in a transitional context, where political-business relationships are deeply intertwined.
-By examining politically-connected firms, we show that public politics targeting the government can signal transitional risks and hence affect firms' behavior.
-Our paper thus answers the call of social movement scholars to integrate research on public and private politics (Soule, 2012; Leitzinger, King, and Briscoe, 2018).
-Anti-government protests occur much more frequently and are often on a much larger scale than anti-corporate protests, so we also suggest that studying firms' political connections can be a promising research direction that achieves such integration.
+However, such a pluralistic view may not hold in a transitional context, in which political and business relationships are deeply intertwined.
+By examining politically connected firms, we show that public politics targeting the government can signal transitional risks and, hence, affect firms' behavior.
+Our study thus answers social movement scholars' call to integrate research on public and private politics (Soule, 2012; Leitzinger, King, and Briscoe, 2018).
+Antigovernment protests occur much more frequently and are often on a much larger scale than anti-corporate protests, so we also suggest that studying firms' political connections can be a promising research direction to integrate public and private politics research.

-Limitations and opportunities for future research
+Limitations and Opportunities for Future Research